Everyone loves a freebie, so I’m kicking off my posts on my recent travels with the top 10 free things to do in Girona, Spain!

 8. Eat the best Gelato in Spain from Rocambolesc

 Okay, I’ve cheated a little with this one as it’s technically not free.
 Once you look in the window at the glorious gelato, the cute aesthetic, the gelato panini press (!!) and the rows of colorful toppings and sauces, you will HAVE to drop a few euros on a gelato.
+And if you’re gluten free like me, don’t worry.
+There are plenty of gluten free options at Rocambolesc (and the rest of Girona – read my full gluten free Girona guide here).
 But they say time is money, and I’m saving you time you could’ve spent looking for the best gelato in Spain because I’m telling you, this is where it’s at.